emhoracek/smooch/CONTRIBUTING.md

 ## Running the frontend (JavaScript)

 You can work on the [JavaScript frontend](https://github.com/emhoracek/smooch/tree/master/javascript) of Smooch separately from the backend.
-The README has instructions.
+The README in that directory has instructions.

 ## Running the backend

 You can work on the [Haskell backend](https://github.com/emhoracek/smooch/tree/master/app) of Smooch separately from the fronted.
-The README has instructions.
+The README in that directory has instructions.